mathiasertl/django-ca/docs/source/cli/cas.rst

 ---------

 The Key Usage extension (`RFC 5280, section 4.2.1.3
-<https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.3>`_) is always added.
-By default, the
+<https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.3>`_) defines what the certificate can be used
-`keyCertSign` and `cRLSign` bits are set, matching most public certificate authorities.
+for and is always added.
+By default, the `keyCertSign` and `cRLSign` bits are set, matching most public certificate authorities.

 ..
 NOTE::